-Workers' Compensation
+Workers' Compensation Benefits

-Benefits Available to Injured or Ill Employees
+Benefits Available to Injured or ill Employees

-I. Medical Care
+Medical Care

 Employees who suffer a work-related injury or illness will receive, at no cost to them, medical care that is required to cure or relieve the effects of the injury or illness.
 The medical care will be consistent with the appropriate evidence-based medical treatment guidelines.

-II.
 Temporary Disability Benefits

-A. Industrial Disability Leave (IDL)
+Industrial Disability Leave (IDL)

-The injured or ill employee may be eligible to supplement the 2/3 IDL benefit with accrued sick leave available as of the first day of lost time.
+• The injured or ill employee may be eligible to supplement the 2/3 IDL benefit with accrued sick leave available as of the first day of lost time.
 This option is referred to as IDL with Supplementation.

 IDL is available for a maximum of 52 weeks within a 2-year period beginning with the employee's first date of lost time.
 While on IDL, the employee continues to accrue their full PERS service credit and their health benefits remain in force.

-B. Enhanced Industrial Disability Leave (EIDL) [Employees in Unit 8]
+Enhanced Industrial Disability Leave (EIDL) [Employees in Unit 8]

-You must be an active member of CalPERS and a member of CSU bargaining unit 8 to be eligible to receive EIDL.
-EIDL pays the injured or ill bargaining unit 8 employee their full net pay for up to 1 year of disability, as long as their absences occur within 1 year of their date of injury.
+The employee must be an active member of CalPERS and a member of CSU bargaining unit 8 to be eligible to receive EIDL.
+EIDL pays the injured or ill bargaining unit 8 employees their full net pay for up to 1 year of disability, as long as their absences occur within 1 year of their date of injury.
 While the employee is paid EIDL, their normal CalPERS retirement contributions and voluntary deductions such as health, dental, and vision plans continue.
 During EIDL, the employee continues to accrue sick leave and vacation credits.
 EIDL is paid to the employee monthly by the University.

 Application for Catastrophic Leave